shoootyou/cdktf-azure-python/README.md

 ## Deploying the infrastructure (Using GitHub Actions)

-The project also have the GitHub Actions for deploy the infrastructure.
-Basically, the action prepare the environment installing the tools and the prerequisites for the deployment.
+The project also have the GitHub Actions to deploy the infrastructure.
+Basically, the action prepares the environment installing the tools and the prerequisites for the deployment.
 Use two scenarios, one for test your code and the second for the deployment.
 In future releases will be added more scenarios.

 ```yaml
 name: CDKTF Python Action